emptymalei/awesome-research/README.md

 * [Meta](https://meta.science/): Find the latest papers related to your own projects.
 * [Paperscape](http://paperscape.org/): Finding interesting papers.
+* [Peerus](https://peer.us/): Monitor specific topics or journal for new and relevant papers.
 * [SciRate](https://scirate.com/): An front-end for arXiv with rates from readers.

 ### Get Yourself A Citable Code for Anything